opencog/ure/README.md

   logics with some limitations.
 * Comes with a powerful control mechanism to speed up reasoning.

+The weaknesses of the URE are:
+# IT IS NO LONGER MAINTAINED
+The lead developer walked away.
+Some unit tests pass.
+It's slowly bit-rotting.

 ## Building and Installing

 ### Prerequisites